thetalorian/c3/README.md

 ```

 # Usage
 We like to ensure the provisioning process is very repeatable.
-So we suppliment the CLI tools we have home grown with ini config files that we create and store in git for revision contorl management.
+So we suppliment the CLI tools we have home grown with ini config files that we create and store in git for revision control management.
 See the examples directory for a set of config examples on our github page, https://github.com/CityGrid/c3/tree/master/tests/confs

 For a list of commands and options
 ```